goliveira/bibtex2html/README.md

 # Bibtex2html

-Bibtex2html reads a BibTeX file and converts it to a list of references in HTML format.
+The program reads a BibTeX file and converts it to a list of references in HTML format.

 ## File description